eclipse/kiso-testing/docs/getting_started/getting_started_dev.rst

 -  check-yaml
 -  debug-statements

-If you don’t have pre-commit installed, you can get it using pip:
+If you don't have pre-commit installed, you can get it using pip:

 .. code:: bash